 It has become apparent recently through reading responses to the proposed Covenant Draft, that many reappraisers within TEC reject the truth and authority of the Articles of Religion.
-This elf is thinking especially of SE Florida's response which stated:
+This elf is thinking especially of

 Obviously the question of a Covenant raises the question of the Formularies.
 Thus this elf really welcomes and appreciates Matt's effort to help us examine the Articles afresh.
 Go read his essays!